 And so we travel to Sanditon, to witness the entrepreneurial busyness of the speculators who wish to see their resort wrest the laurels from such established towns as Brighton.
 Sanditon is any sandy town on the coast where professional hypochondriacs can gather, where pretend invalids can hope to make a financial killing in promoting a sleepy fishing village as a health resort.
-Mr Parker is a fadmonger of the contemporary, naming his newbuild accommodation with a Inscribd on many a learned Page In Myster Character & Sage Long time my First has stored ; But the it' Golden age be past; San Wooden walls it yet may last Till doathed in Flesh & Blood. -
+Mr Parker is a fadmonger of the contemporary, naming his newbuild accommodation with a Long time my First has store ; But the it' Golden age be past; Sa wooden walls it yet may last Vill cloathed in Slesh & Blood. -